 He brings a significant background in politics at both local and national level as well as strong management and governance skills.
 His work in the electricity sector will be valuable when working through the issues of water allocation.

 Mr Bedford owns a small vineyard in North Canterbury which he manages with his wife and son.
-He is the Chair of Enterprise North Canterbury.
+He is a Trustee and former Chair of Enterprise North Canterbury.

 Mr Bedford has an extensive history initially in human resources and change management and latterly in senior management of large enterprises.
 He was Chief Operating Officer Australia for Telecom before retiring in 2003.
 He had previously held senior management roles in Telecom New Zealand and, prior to that, the former Electricity of New Zealand.